China holds live fire drills, as border dispute with India enters fifth week

 The move towards a political solution could yet gain momentum in the run up to the 19th Communist Party National Congress, China's twice a decade handover of power scheduled for later this year.

-"Xi Jinping is trying to maintain stability and reduce any foreign policy risks, which could jeopardize his position at the all-party congress," said Selina Ho, Senior Research Fellow at the Center on Asia and Globalization at the National University of Singapore.
+"Xi Jinping is trying to maintain stability and reduce any foreign policy risks, which could jeopardize his position at the all-party congress," said Selina Ho, senior research fellow at the Center on Asia and Globalization at the National University of Singapore.

 "Xi Jinping is expected to put a lot of his own people in power (at the all party congress).
 There is also a possibility of him extending beyond two terms.
 Domestic stability in addition to foreign policy stability is important for him right now."